theleoborges/imminent/README.md

 ### Executors

 The whole point of futures is being able to perform asynchronous operations.
 By default, the `future` constructor uses an unbounded threadpool for doing work.
 The user has fine grained control over this by using the `executors/*executor*` dynamic var.
-It includes an `immediate-executor` which performs work in the current thread immediately.
-Useful for tests.
+It includes an `blocking-executor` which block on any given task, making it useful for testing.

 ## Tests